Pumpkin Mug Cake

 Table of Contents

 • Coconut flour.
-A low-carb flour, coconut flour gives the mug cake its fluffy and cakey texture.
+Gives the mug cake its fluffy and cakey texture.
 Be sure to sift it thoroughly to ensure no clumps remain.

 • Baking powder.
 Gives the mug cake some rise and fluffiness.

 • Coconut sugar.
 My preferred sweetener.
-Sugar free subs like allulose or monk fruit sweetener will also work, as will white sugar and brown sugar.
+Sugar-free substitutes, such as allulose or monk fruit sweetener, will also work, as will white sugar and brown sugar.

 • Pumpkin spice.
 A must for any pumpkin recipe!